 This example showcases the idea that complex analytic workloads on large working data sets will benefit from high shard count and node count.
 We will create an initial cluster of type large with 24 nodes and 24 shards.
 As needed, you can add and remove nodes to improve throughput scaling.

 This example showcases the idea of having separate sub-clusters to isolate ETL and report workloads.
 We will create an initial cluster with 6 nodes and 6 shards used to service queries, and add another 6 node sub-cluster for supporting ETL workloads.
 You may need to configure the network load balancer from AWS to separate the ETL workload from SELECT queries.
 Workload isolation can also be useful for isolating different users with varying Vertica skills.

 Use Case 4: Shrink your cluster to save costs

+This example showcases the idea that you can shrink cluster into half during off peak hours to save cost.
 To shrink the cluster size, drop nodes from the cluster and Vertica will automatically re-balance the shards among the remaining nodes.
-When you shrink the cluster to a size smaller than the initial cluster size, the nodes may subscribe to more than two shards, having the following impact:
+When you shrink the cluster to a size smaller than the initial cluster (number of nodes = number of shards), the nodes may subscribe to more than two shards and will have the following impact:

 • The catalog size will be larger because nodes are subscribing to more shards.